Kung Fu Panda: Kung Fu Panda 3 (2016)

 Shortly after the events of the second film, Shifu relinquishes his duties as master of the Jade Palace to Po, claiming that the next step of his own apprenticeship is to oversee the Furious Five's training.
 While struggling with this new responsibility, Po rejoices upon reuniting with his biological father, Li, though Mr. Ping is less enthusiastic.
 However, news arrives that the spirit warrior General Kai has returned to the mortal realm and is 'collecting' Kung Fu masters from all over China, both living and dead, to serve in his army of Jade Zombies.
 Po and the others discover from a scroll left by Oogway that Kai can only be defeated by the power of Chi, a technique known only by the panda colonies; thus, Po and Li set to the secret Panda Valley in order to have Po learn it.
 Po eventually discovers, to his horror, that Li had deceived him, because the pandas have long forgotten about how to manipulate the Chi, and he just wanted to protect his son from Kai.
 Once making amends with both his adoptive and biological fathers, Po joins forces with Ping, Tigress, and the pandas to make a stand against Kai, all mastering the power of Chi in the process and using its power to destroy him for good.
 After returning to the Valley of Peace, Po spends his days spreading the teachings of Kung fu and Chi.

 Kung Fu Panda 4 (2024)

-In December 2010, DreamWorks Animation CEO Jeffrey Katzenberg said that the Kung Fu Panda film series was planned to have six films, or "chapters" altogether, of a "Student" and "Master" trilogy, with three sequels to follow Kung Fu Panda 3.
-The filmmakers of Kung Fu Panda 3 were asked about the possibility of a fourth film in August 2016; co-director Jennifer Yuh Nelson said: "It's one at a time.
-We want to make this a perfect jewel, and then we'll see what happens after that", with co-director Alessandro Carloni responding: "With the sequels, we don't want to try to have them feel open-ended.
-We want it to feel like a completed journey, and we feel this movie does.
-And then, if a fantastic story presents itself, great".